Glossary: After a Death

 Trust: A relationship where someone (donor) asks another (trustee) to hold property for a third person (beneficiary).
 All three people may be the same.

-Will: The document that governs what should be done with a decedent’s property that was held in their own individual name and must pass through probate.
+Will: The document that governs what should be done with a decedent’s property that was held in their own individual name and must pass through probateProbate can refer to the process of settling the estate of a deceased person.
+Read More.
 Is also used to appoint a guardian for minor children and a personal representative.

 If you have any questions about what these terms mean, feel free to contact us.
 We’re happy to help.